THE JAZZ AGE

 ATMOSPHERIC JAZZ FOR THE DEEP OF NIGHT

-Lights Out was a midnight radio hour on KINK FM in Portland Oregon through the seventies and eighties which is where I first heard some of these pieces.
-In those days there wasn’t any other way to hear new music except by radio.
+Lights Out was a midnight radio hour on KINK FM in Portland Oregon through the seventies and eighties which is where I first heard some of these quiet pieces.
+In those days there wasn’t any other way to hear new music except by radio…unless you had a friend who worked in a record store.

 LATIN JAZZ